tygerbytes/git-greenbase/README.md

 # git greenbase
 `git greenbase` is an alternative to `git pull` that pulls the latest **green** build from your continuous integration (CI) provider.

+See the writeup on tygertec.com: [git greenbase means never pulling a broken build](https://tygertec.com/git-greenbase/)

 ## Description
 🙁 **Scenario (without `greenbase`)**: You pull the latest from `origin/master` and begin adding a new feature.
 It doesn't build. *Huh?
 What did I do?* And the tests don't pass. *What..?* You spend an hour trying to figure out where you went wrong, only to discover that your code is fine -- you pulled a broken build.